pilotmoon/PopClip-Extensions/source/Convert.popclipext/Readme.md

 Accepts either `,` or `.` as the decimal separator in the input.
 The output decimal separator will be according to the current system locale.

-Does not accept numbers with thousdands separators in the input.
+Does not accept numbers with thousands separators in the input.
 (This would ne a nice improvement.)

 Wikipedia links: